AE-Emmanuel/Main-Flow/README.md

     Data Exploration: Using pandas to filter, sort, and summarize the dataset.

 This task provided essential experience in pre-processing and cleaning data, preparing me for more complex data science tasks ahead.

+## Task 3: Web Scraping using Python (requests and BeautifulSoup)

+In this task, I created a web scraper using requests and BeautifulSoup libraries to extract data from a webpage.
+The scraper performs the following actions:

+    Extracts Text: Retrieves all visible text from the webpage.
+    Extracts Links: Collects all hyperlinks from the page.
+    Extracts Images: Grabs all image URLs found on the page.